This Chandra X-ray photograph shows Cassiopeia A (Cas A, for short), the youngest supernova remnant in the Milky Way.

 Type Ia supernovae are generally thought to originate from white dwarf stars in a close binary system.
 As the gas of the companion star accumulates onto the white dwarf, the white dwarf is progressively compressed, and eventually sets off a runaway nuclear reaction inside that eventually leads to a cataclysmic supernova outburst.

 Type 1b and 1c supernovas also undergo core-collapse just as Type II supernovas do, but they have lost most of their outer hydrogen envelopes.
+In 2014, scientists detected the faint, hard-to-locate companion star to a Type 1b supernova.
+The search consumed two decades, as the companion star shone much fainter than the bright supernova.

 Recent studies have found that supernovas vibrate like giant speakers and emit an audible hum before exploding.